JamesSkemp/words/content/post/on-the-speed-limit.md

 +++
 title = "On the Speed Limit"
-summary = "Thoughts on the speed limit and speeding, with a look at the numbers and percentages behind the latter." draft = false comments = true date = "2004-02-04T00:00:00-06:00"
+description = "Thoughts on the speed limit and speeding, with a look at the numbers and percentages behind the latter." draft = false comments = true date = "2004-02-04T00:00:00-06:00"